JackRMartin/food-roulette/README.md

-# food-roulette
-CPSC 254 Project - Food Roulette
+# CPSC 254 Project - Food Roulette

 ## The Problem
+Too often are friends and family troubled by agreeing on a place to eat.

+## The Solution
+An application that will allow people to randomly choose a restaurant to go to based on location and cuisine.

 ## About
 This project will find nearby restaurants, and it will allow the user to randomly select one.